-2014 2015 2016
+2016 2017 2018

-- - -

 Acadia Hall

 Fire 0 0 0

 Injuries 0 0 0

 Deaths 0 0 0

 Kineo Hall

 Fire 0 0 0

 Injuries 0 0 0

 Deaths 0 0 0

-THE STUDENT'S RESPONSIBILITY
+THE STUDENT'S RESPONSIBITY

 Students must assume responsibility for their own personal safety and the security of their personal belongings by taking simple, common sense precautions.
 For example, resident hall room doors should be locked at night and when the room is unoccupied.
 Valuable items such as stereos, cameras, computers, laptops, gaming systems and televisions should be marked with an engraving instrument.
 Bicycles should be registered with the local police and should be secured with a sturdy lock.
 Students with cars must park them in their assigned area and are encouraged to keep their vehicles locked at all times.
 Valuables should be locked in the trunk.
 Students should report any suspicious looking individuals appearing to be out-of-place in or around the residence halls or campus buildings.
-Also, any unusual incidents in and around campus buildings should be reported to the College Safety and Security Manager.
+Also, any unusual incidents in and around campus buildings should be reported to the on security department at (207) 745-6090.
 Lockers are available in Maine Hall at no cost.